a-n-rose/a-n-rose.github.io/_posts/2018-09-11-emotion-classifier.md

     gender = speaker%2  #0 = female, 1 = male
 ```

-I am currently extracting 40 MFCC feature values from the speech data, with no noise added.
-The next step will be to feed to a neural network, for starters the LSTM, as I have had better results with that network in the past.
+I extracted 40 MFCC feature values from the speech data, with no noise added.
+The next step will be to feed these to a neural network, for starters the LSTM, as I have had better results with that network in the past.

+Unfortunately, as with <a href="/2018/09/09/ID-SLI-speech.html">another project</a> I'm working on, the one with SLI speech, there is not as much emotion data to train with as I had available for the Language Classifier <a href="/2018/08/22/language-classifier.html">project</a>.
+In the latter project, I had well over 2 million rows of MFCC samples to use for testing and training; in the current project I only have a quarter of that amount: 534,822.

+The first neural network I trained this MFCC data (with all 40 coefficients) on was a 2 layer (technically 3, as I had to apply a 'flatten' layer) LSTM.
+The resuts made me think the other classifiers I built were actually quite good.
+The accuracy on the test data was a mere 34.54%, meaning it only classified MFCC samples as the correct emotion 34.54% of the time.
+I can't say I'm surprised, as there are 8 emotion categories.
+It is much more difficult to train a network on 8 classes than 2.

+For a bit of reference, I trained all 40 MFCCs on a 3-layer ANN and the accuracy did not worsen too much: acc: 31.84%.
+How do the accuracy rates change using the first and higher level MFCC coefficients?
+(To read more about MFCCs and which coefficients are relevant for what analyses, read <a herf="/2018/09/09/MFCC-extraction-prep-speech-4-deep-learning.html">this post</a>.)

+When I removed the lower coefficients and included only the 20-40 coefficients, for the ANN, the accuracy dropped even further, to 17.53%.
+For the LSTM, using only those coefficients brought the accuracy down to 19.25%.
+If I include the first coefficient with those upper coefficients, accuracy of the ANN goes up to 28.38% and the LSTM accuracy jumps up to 28.12%, basically the same level of accuracy, surprisingly.

+So far, it appears the LSTM, using all 40 MFCCs, does better than the ANN.
+However, this may be because the speakers all said very similar sentences, either 'Kids are talking by the door' or 'Dogs are sitting by the door'; therefore, I will further explore methods used in other research, for example this paper by <a href="https://ieeexplore.ieee.org/abstract/document/7472669/">Trigeorgis et al. (2016)</a>.
+They apply both an LSTM and CNN to speech in analyzing emotion.
+Unfortunately, they used speech data from the <a href="https://diuf.unifr.ch/diva/recola/download.html">RECOLA database</a>, which I don't have access to.
+So, I will make do with the data I have.

+### Papers of interest:
+* <a href="https://ieeexplore.ieee.org/abstract/document/7472669/">Adieu features?
+End-to-end speech emotion recognition using a deep convolutional recurrent network</a>